 Weekend ticket - covers all Festival events (space permitting), from the first event on Friday to the last event on Monday.
 The cost of camping is per person and must be booked at the same time as your ticket.
 Remember to specify which camping area you want to be in (space permitting).
 Please see camping & accommodation section for details.
 Day ticket - covers all Festival events on a specified day (space permitting).
 You can also camp the night of your valid Day ticket.
 The cost of camping is per person and must be booked at the same time as your ticket.
 Please see camping & accommodation section for details.
 A Festival Green ticket - covers entry into the Festival Green from 10am until 11.30pm.
 Festival Green tickets can be purchased in advance at Thame Town Hall or Bizzie Lizzie, High Street, Thame or on the day at the Festival gate.
+Under 5s are FREE and do not need a ticket.
 For further information about ticket prices and to book your tickets please click HERE

 If you are 18 years old or over and are available to work approximately 20 hours over 4 or 5 days then you might like to volunteer as a Festival steward.
 You could join in with all sorts of things from administration and ticket checking to traffic control and venue management.
 Volunteer Steward information